(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Koszulness - the case study

-This section is devoted to the following statement organized in the tables of Figure~\ref{0}.
-We, however, know to prove the non-Koszulity direction (``no'' in Figure~\ref{0}) only for $n \le 7$ although we expect it to be true for arbitrary $n$, see also the notes following Theorem~\ref{2}, Remark~\ref{JARuska} and the first problem of Section~\ref{open}.
+This section is devoted to the following statement organized in the table of Figure~\ref{0}.

-\begin{theorem} The operad $\tAss^n_d$ is Koszul if and only if $d$ is even.
+\begin{theorem} Let $n \leq 7$.
+Then the operad $\tAss^n_d$ is Koszul if and only if $d$ is even.
 The operad $\pAss^n_d$ is Koszul if and only if $n$ and $d$ have the same parity.
 The operad $\ttildeAss^n_d$ is Koszul if and only if $n$ and $d$ have different parities.
-The operad $\ptildeAss^n_d$ is Koszul if and only if $d$ is odd. \end{theorem}
+The operad $\ptildeAss^n_d$ is Koszul if and only if $d$ is odd.